btcross26/genestboost/README.md

 # forward_stagewise_regression
-Generic regression performed in a forward stepwise manner
+Generic regression performed in a forward stagewise manner, not to be confused with stepwise.